PromQL Quick Start¶

 PromQL is an easy-to-use yet powerful query language for time series databases.
 Compared to SQL, InfluxQL, or Flux, it allows writing typical TSDB queries in a concise and clear manner.

-This tutorial does not cover all PromQL features, as some are not commonly used:
+This tutorial does not cover all features of PromQL, as some are not commonly used:

 - It does not mention many functions and logical operators.